One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 Los Penasquitos Lagoon Trails

-Although almost all of the lagoon is off-limits to the public, there is one trail- The Marsh Trail that is open to exploring!
+Although almost all of the lagoon is off-limits to the public, one trail- The Marsh Trail- is open to exploring!

-To reach this trail, you must start at the South Beach entrance off of North Torrey Pines Road (HWY 101).
+To reach this trail, you must start at North Torrey Pines Road (HWY 101).

 You will find the trailhead not that far south on the east side of the road.
 The trail winds around the western side of the Reserve, finally ending up in the industrial area of Sorrento Valley.

-This trail is not a loop, so you must turn around and come back, so keep that in mind.
-If you go to the very end, the roundtrip would be about 4 miles.
+This trail is not a loop, so you must turn around and return, keeping that in mind.
+If you go to the end, the roundtrip would be about 4 miles.

 There are many plants and animals to look out for, so keep your eyes open!